 “It is not hard to find fault with Cameroonian President Paul Biya and his government.
 The overall stability of the country he has led since 1982, often from the luxury of the Intercontinental Hotel in Geneva, has crumbled over the past three years.”
 Reads Foreign Policy https://foreignpolicy.com/2019/07/10/the-u-s-should-bid-biya-goodbye-cameroon-security-foreign-policy-yaounde/

-This is the major threat, in fact, great tragedy of african politics.
+This is the major threat, in fact, great tragedy of African politics.

 African politics suffers from its colonial heritage and/or origin.

 This is because when those who go into politics are in power, and have access to and control of national wealth, they work to keep others away from it, impoverish almost everyone but terribly more so, those who challenge their access to and control of national wealth.
-So, this creates a vicious cycle of conflict and violent struggles for political power, to gain access to and control of national wealth.
+So, this creates a vicious cycle of conflict and violent struggles for political power, to gain, primarily and squarely, access to and control of [over] national wealth and treasuries.

-When african politicians acquire power.
+When African politicians acquire power.

-We have many examples of african politicians who came to power and into government with nothing, but within no time, were living a palatial lifestyle, with great wealth and all the opulent possessions usually symbolised by western business billionaires such as fleets of expensive limousines and private planes.
+We have many examples of African politicians who came to power and into government with nothing, but within no time, were living a palatial lifestyle, with great wealth and all the opulent possessions usually symbolised by western business billionaires such as fleets of expensive limousines and private planes.

-The likes of Mobutu Sese Seko, Jean-Bédel Bokassa, Teodoro Obiang Nguema Mbasogo and Paul Biya are the apotheosis of this impoverished mindset to power and the primitive wealth accumulation by african politicians, once they come to power and have control and access to what is otherwise collective national wealth.
+The likes of Mobutu Sese Seko, Jean-Bédel Bokassa, Teodoro Obiang Nguema Mbasogo and Paul Biya are the apotheosis of this impoverished mindset to power and the primitive wealth accumulation by African politicians, once they come to power and have control and access to what is otherwise collective national wealth.
 There are, of course, many out there today.

 According to “foreignpolicy.com/2019/07/10/the-u-s-should-bid-biya-goodbye-cameroon-security-foreign-policy-yaounde” President Paul Biya has amassed a fortune of around $200 million